-Asking readers for their name and email address before they download your eBook is the most popular way to collect contact information for your leads.
-Typically, the form is shown after the user has decided to download your work, but before they can access the full eBook.
+Asking readers for their name and email address before they download your ebook is the most popular way of collecting the contact information of your leads.
+Typically, the form is shown after the user has decided to download your work, but before they can access the full ebook.

-Another option is to put all the content from the eBook on your site (like a really long blog post), and have the designed version available for download.
-Visitors can access the full eBook content without providing their contact information, but your eBook can get more reads and build more authority with this approach.
+Another option is to put all the content from the ebook on your site (like a really long blog post), and have the designed version be available for download.
+Visitors can access the full ebook without providing their contact information, but your ebook can get more reads and build more authority with this approach.

 Amazon Kindle eBooks

-To build big authority by becoming a published author, you can set up your eBook on Amazon Kindle Direct, which offers a step-by-step process that makes it easy to upload your eBook.
-If you choose to publish using Amazon Kindle Direct Publishing, there are additional tools available to you in the publishing stage.
-These include:
+To gain the authority and status of being a published author, you can self-publish your ebook on Amazon Kindle Direct, which offers step-by-step instructions for the process.
+If you choose to pursue this option, there are additional tools available to you in the publishing stage, such as:

-If you decide to charge for your eBook, the Kindle Direct Publishing algorithm is very helpful in recommending a price point.
-You should also look at other books and eBooks in your niche, or at least in your industry, and price your eBook similarly to what’s already out there.
+You can publish your ebook this way and still offer it for free, but if you decide to charge readers for it, the Kindle Direct Publishing algorithm is very helpful in recommending a suitable price.
+You should also look at other books and ebooks in your niche, or at least in your industry, and do some price comparisons for yourself.

-As you follow the process to publish on Kindle Direct, the online system will ask you specific questions to 1) help determine keywords for your book so it can be found in searches, 2) price your eBook or offer it free 3) market your eBook, and 4) help release your eBook to an international audience.
-This can be especially important if you are trying to expand your customer base outside of your home country.
+As you follow the process to publish on Kindle Direct, the online system will ask you specific questions to help determine keywords for your ebook so it can be found in searches; price it or offer it for free; market it; and help release it to an international audience.
+This can be especially important if you’re trying to expand your customer base outside of your home country.

-After completing all the steps in the upload process, your eBook will be available almost immediately on Kindle Direct, which makes you an official author—a great talking point for building authority.
+After completing all the steps in the uploading process, your ebook will be available almost immediately on Kindle Direct, which makes you an official author — a great talking point for building authority.

-You can further use your newly published eBook to build authority by soliciting reviews.
-Some of your target prospects may just see that you’re a published author, check the reviews on the book, and use that information to decide whether to work with you or not.
-The most effective method of requesting reviews is to provide the book to members of your target audience and asking for an honest review.
+You can further use your newly published ebook to build authority by soliciting reviews.
+Some of your target prospects may see that you’re a published author, check the reviews on the ebook, and simply use that information to decide whether to work with you.
+The most effective method of requesting reviews is providing the ebook to members of your target audience and asking for an honest review.
 During this process, be sure to follow Amazon’s guidelines by not trying to influence the content of the review or otherwise bribing the reviewer.

-You can learn more about Amazon Kindle Direct Publishing by watching their introduction video here.
+You can learn more about Amazon Kindle Direct Publishing by watching their introduction video.

-Other online publishing platforms include Apple iBookstore and Barnes & Noble Nook Press.
+Other online publishing platforms include Apple Books and Barnes & Noble Press.
 You may find yourself needing different file types to publish through different avenues.
-Using a program such as Online-Convert can help you transform your eBook into any file type you need.
+Using a program such as Online-Convert can help you transform your ebook into any file type you need

 You’ve uploaded your content, and now it’s time to bring in those leads.
 Promote your new eBook to all your existing audiences.
 While this process may not generate all new leads, you may reach a new subset of your existing customer base to generate more work.
 Announce the new eBook on your website, send a link to your email marketing list, share it on social media, and talk about it when you meet with current customers or attend networking events.